IUS-CS/project-facebook-api-integration-software/Docs/projectreflections.md

 ----------------------
  ## James Schlesener

-My experience with this project has been good.
-I have learned how to use Git and Github when working on a project as a team.
-I have primarily reviewed code and proofread documents that my teammates have developed.
-I created our team testing.md document, and I am working on completing the unit testing and mock testing for our code.
+I had used Github in the past for individual assignments, but this was the first time I used it for a group project.
+Using Git and Github on this project really helped me understand how it all works when working collaboratively.
+It was a very valuable learning experience and really helped our team get the work done on our project while working in a completely remote environment.
+I also learned how to work on a project as a team using sprints which I had never done before.
+I created our team testing.md document and worked on completing unit and mock testing for our code.
+I was unfamiliar with mock testing before this project and was able to learn how Mockito works to create mock objects for unit testing.
+I did struggle some with the mock testing, but in the process, I learned a lot more about debugging tools and feel like I have a better understanding of how mocks and testing all work.